What is an enchilada skillet?

 Ingredients

-- 2 scallions thinly sliced
+- 2 scallions, thinly sliced

-- 2 Tbsp cilantro plus more for serving
+- 2 Tbsp fresh cilantro

-- Optional additions: black beans refried beans, red enchilada sauce, avocado
+- Optional additions: black beans, refried beans, red enchilada sauce, avocado

 Instructions